gorkhadev/gorkha.dev/syllabus/ruby/section-two/method.md

 ```

 {% include util/note.html
-  note="The parentheses are optional in method call if you are not passing any argument."
+    note="The parentheses are usually not used when using a method without arguments."
 %}

 ## Return Values